SarthakNarayan/Portfolio-blog-website/content/posts/projects/ab-testing-using-cloudflare-workers.md

 I exposed different endpoints to make the application easy to use.
 I created one for adding links (`POST /keys`), one for getting the number of times a link was visited (`GET /values`), one for deleting all the links, etc.

-If you visit https://wrangler-tutorial.sarthak-narayan.workers.dev/ you can see it in action.
-Currently, it is routing to either https://google.com or https://example.com.
+If you visit <a href="https://wrangler-tutorial.sarthak-narayan.workers.dev/" target="_blank"> wrangler-tutorial.sarthak-narayan.workers.dev </a> you can see it in action.
+Currently, it is routing to either <a href="https://google.com" target="_blank"> google.com</a> or <a href="https://example.com" target="_blank"> example.com</a>.

-You can also see the number of times these links have been used for redirection by going to https://wrangler-tutorial.sarthak-narayan.workers.dev/values.
+You can also see the number of times these links have been used for redirection by going to <a href="https://wrangler-tutorial.sarthak-narayan.workers.dev/values" target="_blank"> wrangler-tutorial.sarthak-narayan.workers.dev/values</a>.

 ## References/Links